Kartaverse/Kartaverse-for-Houdini/docs/pbr/pbr.md

 ## COPS PBR PreviewMaterial

 With this example .hip file, Beeble Switchlight processed PBR texture maps are loaded into a COPs nodegraph and connected to a previewmaterial node.
-This allows you to review the consistency and quality of the PBR maps quickly and easily.
+It allows you to review the consistency and quality of the PBR maps quickly and easily.

 The Beeble generated basecolor and normal texture maps are treated as RGB imagery.
 The specular and roughness maps are loaded as mono greyscale imagery.
 The alpha mask is connected to the PreviewMaterial node's opacity channel.